postlight/awesome-cms/README.md

 ### Closed Source

+- [Built.io Contentstack](https://www.built.io/products/contentstack/overview) - Headless CMS divides front-end from backend architecture to send content to multiple devices and platforms without creating content differently each time.
+- [Cloud CMS](https://www.cloudcms.com) - Shatter the limits imposed by your old, legacy CMS.
+Our headless, API-first Content Management System provides everything needed for scalable, multi-device publishing through SaaS and On-Premise delivery
+- [Contentful](https://www.contentful.com) - Contentful is an API-first CMS focused on the simplicity of development.
+Manage structured content in websites and apps.
+- [Craft CMS](https://craftcms.com) - Craft CMS is a focused content management system for developers, designers, and web professionals that blends flexibility, power, and ease of use for clients.
+- [ExpressionEngine](https://ellislab.com/expressionengine) - general purpose content management system written in object-oriented PHP and using MySQL for data storage.
+- [Osmek](http://osmek.com) - Osmek is a new kind of CMS, built in the cloud so your content is available where and how you need it.
+It's a beautiful interface for creating content, and a powerful set of APIs for retrieving it.
+- [prismic.io](https://prismic.io) - A hosted, API based and developer friendly CMS backend.
+We take care of upgrades, scalability and security.
 - [Siteleaf](http://www.siteleaf.com) - Supports Jekyll, user collaboration, publishing to AWS S3, GitHub Pages, FTP, and more.
 - [SquareSpace](https://www.squarespace.com) - Squarespace is a SaaS-based content management system-integrated website builder, blogging platform and hosting service.